Last Updated on May 31, 2022 by Brian Drew

 - Rigid-hull inflatable boats (RIBs).

-These boats are the really easy to carry objects because you just need to roll them up and stuff them into a bag.
+These boats are really easy to carry objects because you just need to roll them up and stuff them into a bag.
 They can be either with slats or without slats; slats give more rigidity to the bottom.
 Maneuvering these crafts requires some skill.
 The main features are:

 - Compact: They can be deflated and folded and stored in a small bag